zchyde/brooklinebooksmith.com/_landing_pages/sfe-faqs.md

 #### Why join the SFE?

-First and foremost, you get the benefit of our taste!
+First and foremost, you get the benefit of our experience!
 If you shop at Brookline Booksmith you’re used to checking out our favorites, be they from the Staff Picks corner, our “Books We Love” table or the dozens of hand-written recommendations lining our shelves.
 If there is one thing that gets us giddier than the books we carry, it’s the books that haven’t come out yet and that we can’t wait to share with you.
 The SFE is our chance to give you the scoop on the next big thing – because what booksellers are reading today, critics are writing about tomorrow.
 Not only that, but your signed first edition is a personal connection to the author and will be the pride of your library for years to come – there’s just something about seeing that signature and knowing the hand that made it is shaping minds all over the world.

 #### How much does SFE membership cost?